-- Completed athletic registration online via Appryse on the Cavitt Website in the "Sports Zone" section. - Minimum 2.0 GPA with NO F's during the current grading period. - Maintain satisfactory attendance - The student-athlete must attend school for at least 3 periods to participate in that day's competition/practice.
-A team member that is excused from PE by a parent or doctor may not play in a game or participate that day. - No unexcused absences from practice, defined as detention and/or not informing the coach of an excused absence ahead of time. - Excused absences are defined as a medical appointment, illness, religious reasons, or prior arrangement made between the coach and player. - Maintain satisfactory behavior/citizenship. - Students with serious infractions, as well as, repetitive infractions may be deemed ineligible for tryouts or to be on a team by the administrative staff.
+- The student-athlete must attend school for at least 3 periods to participate in that day's competition/practice.
+A team member that is excused from PE by a parent or doctor may not play in a game or participate that day. - No unexcused absences from practice, defined as detention and/or not informing the coach of an excused absence ahead of time. - Excused absences are defined as a medical appointment, illness, religious reasons, or prior arrangement made between the coach and player.

+• Maintain satisfactory behavior/citizenship.

+- Students with serious infractions, as well as, repetitive infractions may be deemed ineligible for tryouts or to be on a team by the administrative staff.
 Representing our school by participating in athletics is a privilege. - A student must maintain excellent behavior before and during the sports season.
-If the student-athlete loses a Merit Point(s) before the season, the student-athlete must arrange to restore the Merit Point(s) prior to tryouts. - Excessive Merit Point losses during the sports season may result in a temporary suspension or permanent dismissal from the team. - Ongoing eligibility during a sports season for a current team member may be determined by the bi-weekly grade checks.
-If the grade eligibility has not been met, the student-athlete will not participate until the grade has been raised or behavior recovery has been completed (including practices and competitions). - If the student-athlete loses the point within the season, they have 1 week to restore Merit Points to 5. - If the student-athlete is suspended from school, the athlete is suspended for any games and practices for one week.
+If the student-athlete loses a Merit Point(s) before the season, the student-athlete must arrange to restore the Merit Point(s) prior to tryouts. - Excessive Merit Point losses during the sports season may result in a temporary suspension or permanent dismissal from the team. - o If the student-athlete loses the point within the season, they have 1 week to restore Merit Points to 5. - If the student-athlete is suspended from school, the athlete is suspended for any games and practices for one week.
 Some situations may result in immediate dismissal from the team. - Student-athletes cannot play, practice, and/or attend a practice for another team in the same sport during the FISAL season. - All players must have transportation to and from away games.
 Players leaving with their parents must sign out with the coach.